msucedo/HWdapp/README.md

 ## FAQ

-- what technologies do you use?
-> - hardhat - compile, test and create a local blockchain
-> - react js - build front end, animations, make your app look cute
-> - vite - live server to deploy your dapp locally
-> - ethers - bridge react and hardhat (interact with your contract from the front-end)

 - I'm having issues compiling and running the project, what should I do?
 > go to the terminal, write down the error and try googling it, if no luck ping me @msaucedo#2231 at discord.